HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Note, when using numeric executors for iteration:

-1. The initial iteration data (that is, the value of the context variable `$<`) comes from the `on` attribute, and before the next iteration is executed, the value of the context variable `$<` will be replaced by the result data of the previous iteration.
+1. The initial iteration data (that is, the value of the context variable `$<`) comes from `on` attribute, and before the next iteration is executed, the value of the context variable `$<` will be replaced by the result data of the previous iteration.
-1. The rule string defined by the `by` attribute of the numeric executor should be re-evaluated on each iteration.
+1. The rule string defined by `by` attribute of the numeric executor should be re-evaluated on each iteration.
-1. When the number of iterations exceeds the maximum setting value, a `MaxIterationCount` exception will be thrown.
+1. When the number of iterations exceeds the maximum setting value `MaxIterationCount` exception will be thrown.

 ##### 2.6.1.6) `SQL` Executor

 SQL (structured query language) is a language used by relational database management systems to query structured data.
 Considering that most of the data in HVML is represented by arrays formed by dictionary data, HVML introduces a built-in SQL executor.
-Through the SQL executor, we can easily query a specific subset of data from the dataset specified by the `on` attribute, and can easily specify the matching conditions of the query.
+Through the SQL executor, we can easily query a specific subset of data from the dataset specified by `on` attribute, and can easily specify the matching conditions of the query.
 For example for the following data:

 ```hvml
     <init as="regionStats">